manavsehgal/reactspeedcoding/manuscript/c02-es6-react-guide.md

 This chapter guides you through important React concepts and ES6 features for speeding up your React learning and development journey.

+You will learn following concepts in this chapter.

+- How to organize your React app in folders and files.
+- How to define a React component using ES6 syntax.
+- What are modules and how to import and export React components.
+- Why we need constructors.
+- How components talk to each other and the UI using events, props, and state.
+- Importance of stateless components.
+- Using React Chrome Extension to inspect your component hierarchy at runtime.

 While Facebook React website is a good start to learn about React concepts.
 The pace of change within React ecosystem means, most sample code on the website does not update to match latest best practices.